 THE IKEA EFFECT AND THE SUNK COST EFFECT

 Yes, there really is a cognitive bias called The IKEA Effect!
 The name derives from the experience of buying and assembling cheap furniture from IKEA.
 The research shows that when people are invested in the creation of a deliverable, they are inclined to increase their valuation of them.
 Four separate studies showed that participants (tasked with assembling IKEA boxes, folding origami and building Lego sets) saw their amateurish creations as similar in value to experts’ creations, and expected others to share their opinions.
 PMOs need to be mindful of this effect, which can be witnessed when business cases are presented by people who have invested heavily in their production.
 In such cases, there can be a tendency to overinflate the potential value of the project.
-The effect can also be seen when it comes to estimating the percentage complete for tasks when tracking progress – developers and other workers will frequently overestimate the completeness of a task, because they believe the value of what they have produced is higher than it would be if viewed objectively.
-The IKEA Effect can also frequently combine with the Sunk Cost Effect to prolong failing projects that really should be killed off.
-Those who have been working on the project overstate the value of the deliverables produced to date, whilst the Sunk Cost Effect often results in individuals irrationally continue spending time, effort or money to try and fix what isn’t working instead of cutting their losses and moving on.
+The effect can also be seen when it comes to estimating the percentage complete for tasks when tracking progress.
+Developers and other workers will frequently overestimate the completeness of a task because they believe the value of what they have produced is higher than it would be if viewed objectively.
+The IKEA Effect can also frequently combine with the Sunk Cost Effect to prolong failing projects that should be terminated.
+Those who have been working on the project overstate the value of the deliverables produced to date.
+At the same time, the Sunk Cost Effect often results in individuals irrationally continue spending time, effort, or money to try and fix what isn’t working instead of cutting their losses and moving on.

-I give an example of In Group Bias in my article about The Waterfall vs Agile Debate.
-This is similar to Confirmation Bias.
-Due to tribal desires we tend to favor the thoughts and sentiments that our ‘tribe’ adheres to.
-In my article I explore how this affects the selection of a suitable delivery approach, but the effect of In Group bias can also be witnesses when sponsors favor projects from a specific office or department that they used to work in, or one that uses a technology that they have had experience with in the past.
+I give an example of In-Group Bias in my article about The Waterfall vs. Agile Debate.
+This bias is similar to Confirmation Bias.
+Due to tribal desires, we tend to favor the thoughts and sentiments to which our ‘tribe’ adheres.
+In my article, I explore how this affects the selection of a suitable delivery approach.
+Still, the effect of In-Group bias can also be witnesses when sponsors favor projects from a specific office or department that they used to work in, or one that uses a technology that they have had experience with in the past.

-This one has nothing to do with aging rock stars and everything to do with a motivation to keep things as familiar as possible.
+This cognitive bias has nothing to do with aging rock stars and everything to do with a motivation to keep things as familiar as possible.
 We have an inbuilt assumption that fresh alternatives are inferior to our current state of affairs.
 For PMO teams, this Status-quo Bias can result in PMOs being terminated prematurely.
-I gave a talk at the PMOConference in London recently where I talked about the importance of PMOs continuously reinventing themselves and aligning their capabilities with business needs.
+I gave a talk at the PMO conference in London recently, where I talked about the importance of PMOs continuously reinventing themselves and aligning their capabilities with business needs.
 The business is always changing.
 So to must the PMO.
-Too many PMOs are set up to solve problems in the organisation, but fail to change strategy once the original problem is solved.
+Too many PMOs are set up to solve problems in the organization, but fail to change strategy once the original problem is solved.
 To build a PMO that will be around for the long-term, It is vital that PMO Managers recognize, and overcome Status-quo Bias, else they will end up being stale and perceived as an overhead rather than enabler.
-You can read more about the presentation I gave here, and view the deck here.

 Cognitive biases are not arbitrary.
-They can be mitigated and controlled as long as you are aware of them and keep a sharp look out for them in your PMO, Portfolio and personal interactions within the organization.
-The majority of people may be prone to these error in rational thinking, but if the PMO can re-rationalize how we act and make decisions, maybe others will follow our lead.
+They can be mitigated and controlled as long as you are aware of them and keep a sharp lookout for them in your PMO, Portfolio, and personal interactions within the organization.
+The majority of people may be prone to these errors in rational thinking, but if the PMO can re-rationalize how we act and make decisions, maybe others will follow our lead.